zuozhenggh/learning-library/data-management-library/goldengate/ggs-to-ogg/adb/adb.md

 This lab assumes you have completed the Getting Started lab.

-> ***Note:** You may see differences in account details (eg: Compartment Name is different in different places) as you work through the labs.
+> **Note:** *You may see differences in account details (eg: Compartment Name is different in different places) as you work through the labs.
 This is because the workshop was developed using different accounts over time.*

-## Task 1: Create a VCN and subnet
+## Task 1: Create a VCN and Subnet
 1. Open the **Navigation Menu**, navigate to **Networking**, and select **Virtual Cloud Networks**.

 	![](https://raw.githubusercontent.com/oracle/learning-library/master/common/images/console/networking-vcn.png " ")